 CFR Education at SXSW EDU 2025

-Register for SXSW EDU 2025 in Austin, TX to join CFR Education’s two sessions taking place at the Austin Convention Center:
+Register for SXSW EDU 2025 in Austin, Texas to join CFR Education’s two sessions taking place at the Austin Convention Center.
+Both sessions have been accredited by the Association of Texas Professional Educators (ATPE) for continuing professional education (CPE) credits.

 Teaching the Headlines When World News Strikes